 To avoid this type of catastrophe from happening, you’ll want to purchase boots that feel great on both feet.
 While this sounds obvious, or easy to find, it can take some time trying on boots; it can also take some trial and error.
 To get you started on finding the most optimal and comfortable fit, we have created some guidelines to consider.

+Together with comfort, we also considered the fit of the boots.
 To get the right level of comfort, getting a pair of mountaineering boots that fit you well will be important.
 Mountaineering boots vary in shape, size, and the way they fit your feet overall—some fit narrow feet better, while some are wider, some have integrated heal likes, others have high arches, some come with laces while others don’t.

 When you are selecting the size of your mountaineering boot, you’ll need to take a look at warmth and performance as well.
-Some mountaineers like their boots to fit very tight, since they feel they get better performance out of their feet that way.
-However, that’s all a matter of personal opinion, and it’s not always comfortable to everybody to have a super-tight fitting pair of mountaineering boots.
+Some mountaineers like their boots to fit very tight since they feel they get better performance out of their feet that way.
+However, that’s all a matter of personal opinion, and it’s not always comfortable for everybody to have a super-tight fitting pair of mountaineering boots.

 If your boots are too tight, you’ll wind up with a couple of consequences you won’t like.
 First, the blood flow and movement in your feet will be restricted, and your feet will get colder much more easily.
 Second, boots that are too tight will cause your toes to hit the end of the boot whenever you kick in your front points or have to walk downhill.
 So, you want to make sure your boots are big enough so that you can wiggle all of your toes about one-third as much as you could with the boots off.
 Some wiggle room is important for comfort and overall foot health.